Brent-WTI

 Background

 The Brent-WTI spread measures the price difference between ICE Brent Crude futures (the global benchmark, priced on the North Sea) and NYMEX WTI-Physical (the US domestic benchmark, priced at Cushing, Oklahoma).
-A positive spread — Brent premium — reflects Europe and Asia paying more than the US, which historically arises from US landlocked-supply abundance, Cushing storage bottlenecks, or elevated Atlantic-basin freight and geopolitical risk.
-In a well-supplied, calm market the spread typically trades in a $4-5 per barrel band; wider or narrower moves signal structural dislocation between the two basins.
-The spread collapsed and compressed to roughly $1-2 in late May 2026 as the Iran MOU deflated the Hormuz geopolitical premium that had widened Brent against all benchmarks; WTI caught up faster than Brent could recover its safe-haven bid .
+A positive spread (Brent premium) reflects Europe and Asia paying more than the US, arising from US landlocked-supply abundance, Cushing storage bottlenecks, or elevated Atlantic-basin freight and geopolitical risk.
+The baseline band in a calm market is typically $4-5 per barrel; wider or narrower moves signal structural dislocation between the basins.